CS3219-AY2223S1/cs3219-project-ay2223s1-g13/README.md

 ## Frontend Service
 Ensure that the URLs in frontend calls `localhost` instead of the deployed URL.
+Frontend runs locally on `localhost:3000`
 1. Change directory to frontend by running `cd frontend`
-2. Ensure dependencies are downloaded locally `npm install`
+2. Ensure dependencies are downloaded locally `npm install --legacy-peer-deps`
 3. Start frontend by running `npm run start`
-4. The default browser will open with the application opened
+4. The default browser will open when the application starts running